carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   fuzzer (a directory with test inputs, one file per input).
   The better your inputs are the faster you will find something interesting.
   Also try to keep your inputs small, otherwise the Fuzzer will run too slow.
-  By default, the Fuzzer limits the size of every input by 64 bytes (use ``-max_len=N`` to override).
+  By default, the Fuzzer limits the size of every input to 64 bytes (use ``-max_len=N`` to override).
 * Run the fuzzer with the test corpus.
 As new interesting test cases are discovered they will be added to the corpus.
 If a bug is discovered by